Action on Climate Change is not new for Wealden; we have been taking action to address, mitigate, and adapt to Climate Change for a number of years.

 - The council works in partnership with Southern Water and is an active member of their stakeholder group.

-- The council has recently consulted on its taxi conditions to try and encourage the use of electric vehicles.
+- The council has consulted on its taxi conditions to try and encourage the use of electric vehicles.
 A new Environment Framework is also being developed to promote sustainable options to event organisers and to reduce carbon emissions of events being held in the district.

 - The council has started working with a consultant, New Local, who specialise in community power.
 The work will help us build our community network and become a community powered council.